griff4692/LMC/README.md

 # Latent Meaning Cells
 This is the main repository for the Latent Meaning Cells (LMC) Model.
 The LMC is a Latent Variable Model for Jointly Modeling Words and Document Metadata.

-This is the codebase for the paper "Zero-Shot Clinical Acronym Expansion via Latent Meaning Cells" presented at the NeurIPS 2020 Machine Learning for Healthcare Workshop (ML4H).
+This is the official PyTorch codebase for the paper "[Zero-Shot Clinical Acronym Expansion via Latent Meaning Cells](https://arxiv.org/pdf/2010.02010.pdf)" presented at the NeurIPS 2020 Machine Learning for Healthcare Workshop (ML4H).

 ## Notation